Is your trip to Argentina rapidly approaching and you’re wondering what to wear and what to leave behind?

 Patagonia is the reason most people visit Argentina.

-If you love the outdoors, the mountains, hiking, or even just fresh air and beautiful views, you will love Argentina’s south.
+If you love the outdoors, the mountains, hiking, or even just fresh air and beautiful views, you will love Argentina’s deep south.

 And if your itinerary includes Patagonia you need to be strategic with your packing.